Need a Technical Website Audit? Here's Where Most People Get Stuck

 Most businesses do a technical website audit at least twice a year.
 And when the time comes, you're faced with two options:

-You start by Googling for website auditing tools.
+You start by searching for website auditing tools.
 There are plenty of options, all promising to scan your site for technical issues.
-But these tools vary widely: metric-wise, and how they difine them.
-(Psst!
-They rarely provide website security checks).
-Researching for a good platform will most likely also include researching what metrics you actually need.
+But these tools vary widely: metric-wise, and how they define them.
+(They rarely provide website security checks.)
+Researching a good platform will most likely also mean researching what metrics you actually need.

 The Data Still Needs Context